mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 ### `calc()` color component support

-The CSS [`calc()`](/en-US/docs/Web/CSS/calc) function can now parse color component values, allowing you to dynamically create or adjust colors.
+The CSS [`calc()`](/en-US/docs/Web/CSS/calc) function can now parse color components, allowing you to dynamically create or adjust colors.
 This enhancement is part of the [relative color syntax](/en-US/docs/Web/CSS/CSS_colors/Relative_colors), which allows a CSS `<color>` value to be defined relative to another color.
 [Firefox bug 1889561](https://bugzil.la/1889561).

 <table>
   <thead>